Lakes, Mountains, and Desert

 Saint George

-There would have been so many nice places to stop between Heber City and Saint George, but as I said before, we skipped them to make sure we didn’t get caught by an early winter day.
-We already had one winter day, on Labor Day, during our stay in Montana.
-The cold wind takes some of the fun out of this kind of travel, but so does hot weather.
+There would have been so many lovely places to stop between Heber City and Saint George, but as I said before, we skipped them to ensure we didn’t get caught by an early winter day.
+During our stay in Montana, we already had one winter day, on Labor Day.
+The cold wind, as does hot weather, takes some of the fun out of this kind of travel.

 We stopped north of Saint George for three nights at Quail Creek State Park, right on the edge of Quail Creek Reservoir.
 I was trying to keep up our theme of lakes even though we broke the string in Heber.
-We already knew about Quail Creek Reservoir from our previous stop at Sand Hollow early in 2018.
-The last time we were here we visited Zion and Bryce National Parks.
+We knew about Quail Creek Reservoir from our previous stop at Sand Hollow early in 2018.
+We visited Zion and Bryce National Parks the last time we were here.
 Here is a link.
 (Camping at Sand Hollow).

 Quail Creek State Park